 Impact of COVID-19

-Despite the impact of COVID-19, in July of 2020, in the Saskatchewan case of R v Morrison, the first court decision was released in relation to a constitutional challenge to Bill C-46.
-The accused sought a declaration that the new provision of the Criminal Code (i.e. s.320.27) is unconstitutional on the basis that a police officer is not required to formulate any grounds, or even a reasonable suspicion about the driver’s sobriety prior to making the breath demand.
+Despite the impact of COVID-19, in July of 2020, the first court decision was released in relation to a constitutional challenge to Bill C-46 in the Saskatchewan case of R v Morrison.
+The accused argued that the new provision of the Criminal Code (i.e. s.320.27) is unconstitutional as a police officer is not required to formulate any grounds, or even a reasonable suspicion about the driver’s sobriety prior to making the breath demand.
 The Court found that the new law does infringe upon s.
 8 of the Charter of Rights and Freedoms (right to be free from unreasonable search and seizure).
 However, the Court also found that the violation was saved by s.1 of the Charter on the basis that impaired drivers are a danger to society and that any violation or limit to a person’s freedom is justified on the basis that the law benefits the greater good of society.

 What Hasn’t Changed

 The prohibited blood-alcohol concentration (BAC) for drivers has not changed.
 It remains at 80 milligrams (mg) or more of alcohol per 100 millilitres (ml) of blood.
 Drivers who are under the age of 21 or are new to driving must have a BAC of 0 mg.
-For a detailed description of impaired driving laws as they were and remain to this day, please click here.
-It should be noted that Provincial laws can create stiff non-criminal penalties even for BAC’s below the criminal legal limit.
+Provincial laws can create stiff non-criminal penalties even for BAC’s below the criminal legal limit.
 These can include short immediate suspensions, impounding of vehicles, and much longer-term insurance ramifications.

 What Has Changed